“Diversity is being invited to the party, inclusion is being asked to dance.”

 Candidates need to hear these stories in order to understand what inclusion looks (and acts) like at your organization.

 Don’t know where to start?
-We rounded up seven of our favorite pieces of diversity and inclusion content, and what each story says about the company it represents.
+We rounded up seven of our favorite inclusion videos and what each story says about the company it represents.
 Here we go!

 Individuals with Disabilities at BAE Systems: We will give you what you need to be successful.